firebase/FirebaseUI-Android/codelabs/chat/README.md

         mListAdapter = new FirebaseListAdapter<ChatMessage>(this, ChatMessage.class,
                 android.R.layout.two_line_list_item, mFirebaseRef) {
             @Override
-            protected void populateView(View v, ChatMessage model) {
+            protected void populateView(View v, ChatMessage model, int position) {
                 ((TextView)v.findViewById(android.R.id.text1)).setText(model.getName());
                 ((TextView)v.findViewById(android.R.id.text2)).setText(model.getText());
             }
         };
         setListAdapter(mListAdapter);

   The FirebaseListAdapter maps the data from your Firebase database into the ListView that you added to the layout.
-It creates a new instance of your `two_line_list_item` for each `ChatMessage` and calls the `populateView method`.
+It creates a new instance of your `two_line_list_item` for each `ChatMessage` and calls the `populateView` method.
 We override this method and put the name and text in the correct subviews.

   ![MainActivity code](images/5_6.png)